amplication/amplication/README.md

 ## Development

-Amplication is constructed of multiple packages.
-To initialize local development environment run `npm run setup:dev`, `setup:dev` will install all the required dependencies, run the necessary scrips and init Docker-based Postgres server.
+Amplication is constructed from multiple packages.
+To initialize the local development environment, run `npm run setup:dev`, it will install all the required dependencies, run the necessary scripts and init Docker-based Postgres server.
 To set up manually Amplication local development environment, follow the "Amplication Server" and "Amplication Client" installation instructions.

 ### [Amplication Server](./packages/amplication-server/README.md)